njl/progcom/README.md

 you're able to execute those commands is going to depend on your system.
-If you're on a Ubuntu-like system, and you've installed postgresql via something like `apt-get install postgresql`, you can probably run the `psql` command via something like `sudo -U postgres psql`.
+If you're on a Ubuntu-like system, and you've installed postgresql via something like `apt-get install postgresql`, you can probably run the `psql` command via something like `sudo -u postgres psql`.
 On OSX, if you've installed postgresql via brew, with something like `brew install postgresql`, you can probably just type `psql`.